nabeelali99/nabeelali99/README.md

   [Book Manager](https://book-manager-im56.onrender.com)

-- **Teacher Portal**: Teacher Portal, a comprehensive platform designed to streamline and enhance the educational experience for both teachers and students.
+- **Bloggerz**: Bloggerz is a blog application built using the MERN stack.
+Users can register, login, create, read, update, and delete posts.
+Additionally, users can like and unlike posts.
 - *Tech Stack*
 - React.js
 - Node.js